 The longer it sits at room temperature, the drying and thicker it will become.
 It’s up to you how long to wait before using it, but keep in mind that once it’s dry and thick, it will be more crumbly.
 Adding more coconut cream* will make it softer, and adding more coconut flour will make it thicker.

-For the cakes I used this chocolate heart cookie recipe that is made from wet almond meal leftover after straining almond milk.
+For the cakes I used my my Chocolate Heart Cookies recipe that is made from wet almond meal leftover after straining almond milk.
 I made two batches of almond milk (about 8 cups of almond milk total) in order to get enough meal to double the cookie recipe for six whoopie pies.
 I froze a bunch of the almond milk in BPA-free freezer trays with lids to use in smoothies and “milkshakes.”
 You could make a single batch too, the cookies will just be thin.

 These cakes are also crumbly, so try this egg-free recipe instead if you want less crumb.
 I like the crumb, and I like the more cake-like texture, so that’s why I choose the chocolate heart cookie recipe.

-* To get the coconut cream, use a can of full-fat coconut milk (I use Thai Kitchen) that has separated.
+*Sometimes you can get coconut cream right out of a can of full fat coconut milk.
 Open the can and carefully scoop the solid white cream off the top.
 If your canned coconut milk hasn’t separated put it in the fridge overnight to get it to separate again.
+If that doesn’t work see my how to make coconut cream tutorial.